 BEFORE SETTING UP: THINGS TO CONSIDER

-1. Why this specific format?
+1. Why consider a service user group?

 Where is the idea coming from?
 Are service users requesting it or is setting up a service user group the only engagement activity that staff have considered?